madsgroholdt/AC215_gAIn/README.md

 ### Milestone 4

-In this milestone, we have the components for the backend (i.e., our RAG-LLM model), the API service, and the frontend.
-Also included are other components from previous milestones, such as data storage and versioning.
+In this milestone, we have the components for the backend (i.e., our LLM-RAG model), the back-end API service, and the front-end web app.
+Also included are components from previous milestones, such as data storage and versioning.

 After building a robust ML Pipeline in our previous milestone, we have now built a backend api service and frontend app.
 This will be our user-facing application that ties together the various components built in previous milestones.